Nick Broadhurst is an architect.

 While at university Nick worked in the Australian outback during the semester breaks.
 There he had time at night to read, and developed a taste for science fiction books.
 In all his travels, his fiction books always went with him.

-He started with the story Advance on Sequetus 3, solidly setting the stage for what was to come.
-The books built upon each other, to a spiritual science fiction zenith in the Earth Syndrome Miniseries.
+Nick started with the story Advance on Sequetus 3, setting the stage for what was to come.
+The books build upon each other, to a spiritual science fiction zenith in the Earth Syndrome Miniseries.

 Nick had great help from freinds of many nationalities.
-His ten years in Japan had particularly affected him and how he looked at life.
+His ten years in Japan particularly influenced him and how he looks at life.
 It was like he was awakened socially inside.
-The next great help was from his proofreader.
+Those who helped can be found on the Sequetus.biz site.

 The subject matter of this series of books is big.
 Nick hopes you enjoy your reading and has priced them to be read.
 And lastly, good luck!
 He confidently says, if you read the books from front to end, you will change.

-And he also has a building inspection business in Canberra Australia.
-Called My Canberra Building Inspections ACT.
+Nick also has a building inspection business in Canberra, Australia, called My Canberra Building Inspections ACT.
 This is how he makes his general livelihood.
-His page is there and he also writes about his books and how inspections and writing have come together.
-Nick Broadhurst Building Inspector is here.
+His page is there and he also writes about his books and how inspections and writing have come together, at Nick Broadhurst Building Inspector.

-For fine artwork we recommends – again in Australia – Sam Broadhurst.
+For fine artwork Nick recommends his brother in Australia – Sam Broadhurst.
 He works on commission and is available here at this site: Sam Broadhurst.
-Again, good for book covers, internal illustrations, props and generally internal visual development.